Ascendance Series: The False Prince

 Sage is a fourteen-year-old orphan who lives at an orphanage and steals roasts and other things from a local butcher, but is eventually caught.
 He is saved from the butcher by a nobleman named Bevin Conner who buys Sage from the orphanage owner.
-Conner is visiting different orphanages and buying teenage boys who resemble the missing prince Jaron, who was killed in a pirate attack, to replace the price, and fool the court so that he can control whoever is on the throne.
-As Sage, Roden, and Tobias (other orphan boys) go through training to impersonate the prince, Sage meets Imogen, a servant girl who is believed to be mute, though she is not, and Mott, one of Conner's men, and befriends him.
+Conner is visiting different orphanages and buying teenage boys who resemble the missing prince Jaron, who was killed in a pirate attack, to replace the prince, and fool the court so that he can control whoever is on the throne.
+As Sage, Roden, and Tobias (other orphan boys) go through training to impersonate the prince, Sage meets Imogen, a servant girl who is believed to be mute, though she is not, and Mott, one of Conner's men, befriends Sage.
 Sage eventually develops feelings for Imogen, but does not act on them, for Princess Amarinda of Bultain is betrothed to the throne, and therefore, to him.
 Before leaving for the capital to fool the court, Mott figures out who Sage is, and puts himself in Sage's service.
 Sage finds out that whoever is not chosen by Conner will be killed.
-Roden is eventually chosen as price, but after Sage does a coin trick only the prince could do, Conner removes Roden, and chooses Sage instead.
+Roden is eventually chosen as prince, but after Sage does a coin trick only the prince could do, Conner removes Roden, and chooses Sage instead.
 Cregan, one of Conner's men, was talking to Roden and wanted Roden to kill Sage and Tobias to assume the throne by himself.
 After arriving in the capital and defeating Roden in a duel for the identity of the false prince, Sage goes inside and reveals Conner's plan, then reveals himself as the true prince Jaron who escaped the pirate attack in which the kingdom thought he was killed.
 Since Conner not only ordered the pirate attack on Prince Jaron and killed his parents, the King and Queen, with poison, Jaron assumes the title of The Ascendant King, and is crowned after imprisoning Conner, and posthumously declaring Imogen's father as a nobleman, making her a noble who stays at the castle, and making Tobias a noble as well.